Writing A Mission Statement

 SOME QUESTIONS YOUR MISSION STATEMENT SHOULD ANSWER

-- Who are we?
+Who are we?
 Who can be part of our group?
-Is it LGBT-only?
+Is it LGBTQ-only?
 Youth-only?

-- What do we do?
+What do we do?
 What are our goals?
 What does our group want to achieve in the short, medium and long term?
-Examples include: raise awareness of anti-LGBT harassment in school and in society, draw attention to gender role construction and gender inequity, confront interconnected “isms” (such as racism, sexism, heterosexism, etc.), provide a safe and supportive place for LGBTQ students and allies, etc.
+Examples include: raise awareness of anti-LGBTQ harassment in our school and in society, draw attention to gender role construction and gender inequity, confront interconnected “isms” (such as racism, sexism, heterosexism, etc.), provide a safe and supportive place for LGBTQ students and allies, etc.

-- How do we do it?
+How do we do it?
 How are we going to achieve our goals?
-Examples include: promoting or passing anti-discrimination school policies, working with teachers to develop lesson plans on LGBT history, organizing a coalition of allies in the school community, holding fundraisers to purchase LGBT inclusive library materials, and holding weekly meetings where students can find support.
+Examples include: promoting or passing anti-discrimination school policies, working with teachers to develop lesson plans on LGBTQ history, organizing a coalition of allies in the school community, holding fundraisers to purchase LGBTQ inclusive library materials, and holding weekly meetings where students can find support.